crjiminez03/DataAnalyticsPortfolio/README.md

 <h1>Welcome to my Data Analytics Portfolio!</h1>

-Christopher Jiminez, a seasoned Business Intelligence and Systems II Analyst, as well as a dedicated Cybersecurity Professional.
-Currently due to graduate with my B.S. in Data Analytics from WGU (March 2024).
-My recent completion of the Google Advanced Data Analytics Professional Certificate has equipped me with a comprehensive skill set to tackle complex data analytics challenges and deliver valuable insights.
-With a strong foundation in statistics, probability, and data science principles, I function as a Data Analyst.
-My experience spans utilizing Python for data manipulation and analysis, demonstrating proficiency in converting data types, exploring data through descriptive statistics, and conducting hypothesis tests.
-Additionally, I am adept in ethical data visualization and exploratory data analysis (EDA), enabling me to derive insights and convey data-driven narratives.
-My distinctive ability to align EDA methods with business objectives while ensuring data accessibility sets me apart in the field.
+Christopher Jiminez, a seasoned Business Intelligence and Systems II Analyst with a background in cybersecurity.
+Having a keen eye for detail and a commitment to ethical data practices, I am poised to contribute effectively to data-driven decision-making processes.
+Anticipating graduation with a B.S. in Data Analytics from WGU in March 2024, I have recently completed the Google Advanced Data Analytics Professional Certificate.
+This certification has equipped me with a robust skill set, enabling me to tackle intricate data analytics challenges and deliver valuable insights.

+My expertise extends to SQL, Tableau, and Power BI, complementing my proficiency in Python for data manipulation and analysis.
+I excel in converting data types, conducting hypothesis tests, and employing statistical techniques to derive meaningful conclusions.
+With a strong foundation in statistics, probability, and data science principles, I function as a skilled Data Analyst.

+I bring a unique blend of skills in ethical data visualization and exploratory data analysis (EDA).
+This enables me to not only uncover insights but also effectively communicate data-driven narratives.
+My distinctive ability lies in aligning EDA methods with business objectives, ensuring that data accessibility is optimized to meet organizational goals.

 <h2>SQL Queries & Additional Tableau Visuals ( Covid Deaths & Vaccinations for 2020-2021)</h2>